-A few years back, we visited the Olympic Peninsula in Washington State and have been dying to get back to the PNW ever since!
+A few years back, we visited the Olympic Peninsula in Washington State and have been dying to get back to the Pacific Northwest ever since!
 There is so much to explore in this region of the U.S. and visiting just once, or even twice, isn’t nearly enough.
 During our most recent visit, we visited the San Juan Islands to fulfill a dream of seeing orcas in the wild.
 We explored both San Juan Island and Orcas Island before taking the ferry back to Anacortes on mainland Washington where we then drove south onto peaceful Whidbey Island.
+There’s so much to discover in the PNW, but for now, we’ll focus on fun things to do on Whidbey Island.

 Where is Whidbey Island?